lbogdan/ramblings-drafts/vue-eslint-prettier.md

 - VSCode extensions:
   - Vetur 0.28.0
   - ESLint 2.1.8
-- @vue/cli 4.5.6 (used to create a bare-bone project)
+- @vue/cli 4.5.6 (used to create a simple app project)

 I'm also using Git Bash from [Git for Windows](https://git-scm.com/download/win) as a terminal, because, well, I'm old and grumpy and still using Windows.